YudyTkm/itlingo-itoi/readme.md

 <br>

-# Theia IDE on Heroku
+# Itoi Theia IDE on Heroku

 This repositorty includes image to run a single theia instance, and a docker-compose that couples it to a database.